 Educators consider training a top priority according to the The State of

-The pandemic also emphasizes the need for more connections between teacher education and educational institutions, similar to the connections between medical schools and hospitals to apply theory in real-world practice.
+The pandemic emphasized the need for more connections between teacher education and educational institutions.
+Just like the connections between medical schools and hospitals to apply theory in real-world practice.
 Advanced technologies and digitalization give an opportunity to reimagine teacher training and development more fundamentally.